Parallel Tempering-Inspired Distributed Binary Optimization with In-Memory Computing: Discussion

 \section{Discussion}

-Our work provides strong evidence that the PTIC framework can help build faster and more-efficient binary optimization solvers.
+Our work provides strong evidence that the physics-inspired PTIC framework can help build faster and more-efficient binary optimization solvers.
 Moreover, we estimate the energy consumption overhead for two candidate IMC hardware architectures and show that, in both cases, it would amount to a less than 1\% increase in energy consumption, making the framework an excellent fit for novel IMC solvers.

+Our computational results show that the PTIC framework, when combined with the WalkSAT heuristic, outperforms parallelized versions of the WalkSAT heuristic.
+A significant proportion of the improvement comes from our treating the random walk probability parameter in the WalkSAT algorithm as the temperature parameter in the PT framework: high values correspond to exploratory regimes, and parameter values close to zero correspond to greedy exploitation regimes.
+Enabling a replica-exchange mechanism results in increased gains, albeit to a lesser extent.

-The computational results show that the PTIC framework, when combined with the WalkSAT heuristic, outperforms standard and parallelized versions of the WalkSAT heuristic when measuring the ITS across all replicas.
-We expect that a hardware implementation of the PTIC-WalkSAT algorithm will have a faster time-to-solution and require less energy than standard and parallelized versions of the WalkSAT heuristic, while being less complicated to implement than other cooperative heuristics.
+We expect that a hardware implementation of the PTIC-WalkSAT algorithm will be faster and require less energy than standard and parallelized versions of the WalkSAT heuristic, while being less complicated to implement than other cooperative heuristics.

-The PTIC-WalkSAT algorithm has fewer total ITS than a single WalkSAT heuristic replica and a parallelized version of theWalkSAT heuristic for 76.3\% and 68.4\% of the problem instances, respectively.
-Both the PTIC-WalkSAT algorithm and the parallelized WalkSAT heuristic have the same number of replicas and the same distribution of random walk probabilities, raising the question of why the PTIC-WalkSAT algorithm yields better results.
+The PTIC-WalkSAT algorithm has fewer total $ITS_{99}$ for 84.0\% of the problem instances than a standard \mbox{WalkSAT} heuristic and 64.9\% of the problem instances than the PA-WalkSAT algorithm, respectively.
+All three algorithms have the same number of replicas, and both the PTIC-WalkSAT algorithm and the parallelized \mbox{WalkSAT} heuristic share the same distribution of random walk probabilities, raising the question of why the \mbox{PTIC-WalkSAT} algorithm yields better results.
 We believe the answer lies in the replica-exchange mechanism.
 As discussed in Sec.~\ref{sec:bg_pre}, through the replica-exchange mechanism, high-temperature replicas have a better chance of exploring new solution basins and moving those solutions to lower temperatures so that the low-temperature replicas can efficiently converge to optimal solutions.
-Thus, it is not surprising that the PTIC-WalkSAT algorithm outperforms the version that does not possess the replica-exchange mechanism.
-For a more detailed discussion on the replica-exchange mechanism, see Sec.~\ref{apx:internal_dynamics_ptic} of the appendix.
+Thus, it is not surprising that the \mbox{PTIC-WalkSAT} algorithm outperforms the PA-WalkSAT algorithm, which does not use a replica-exchange mechanism.
+For a more detailed overview of the replica-exchange mechanism, see Appendix~\ref{apx:internal_dynamics_ptic}.